nmenny/Audioctopus/README.md

 Result:

-The commands tells the new status of the loopback function.
+The commands tells the new state of the loopback function.

+### /set-random-playback

+Activates/Deactivated the random playback for the playlists.

+Usage: `/set-random-playback activated`

+Details:
+- `activated`: if <tt>true</tt>, the random playback is activated

+Warnings: The bot must be connected to a channel in order for it to work.

+Result:

+The commands tells the new state of the random playback.

 ### /pause